daitrongquach/Contact-Manager-App/README.md

 ## About The Project
 ![Product Screenshot](./public/img/product-screenshot.PNG "Product Screenshot")

-This is a web application that helps manage users' contacts.
+This is a web application which helps to manage user's contacts.
 It includes the following functionalities:
 - Show contact list.
 - Search contact.
 - View details of each contact.